LoicSanchez/JobTrackerPortal-MERN/README.md

 ### Context

 The state of the application across components is shared via the 'appContext.js' and 'reducer.js'.
 The types of events or actions are captured in the 'actions.js' file.

+We can still use a local state when needed in a component using React Hooks: const [varName,setVarNameFunction] = useState(defaultVarValue)

 ### Assets > Wrappers